khoazero123/geocoder-converter/README.md

 # GraphHopper Geocoder Converter

-Converts a geocoding response like from Nominatim or OpenCageData to a GraphHopper response.
+Converts a geocoding response like from Nominatim, Gisgraphy, or OpenCageData to a GraphHopper response.
 A user queries this API and the converter is then querying Nominatim getting the corresponding response and converting it to the GraphHopper response layout.

 [![Build Status](https://travis-ci.org/graphhopper/geocoder-converter.svg?branch=master)](https://travis-ci.org/graphhopper/geocoder-converter)